And/or

-And/or (sometimes written and or) is an English grammatical conjunction used to indicate that one or more (or even all) of the cases it connects may occur.
-It is used as an inclusive or (as in logic and mathematics), because saying "or" in spoken language (or writing "or") might be inclusive or exclusive.
+And/or is an English grammatical conjunction used to indicate that one, more, or all of the cases it connects may occur.
+It is used as an inclusive or (as in logic and mathematics), because saying "or" in spoken or written English might be inclusive or exclusive.

-The construction has been used in official, legal and business documents since the mid-19th century, and evidence of broader use appears in the 20th century.
-It has been criticized as both ugly in style and ambiguous in legal documents.
-Many style guides recommend against it.
+The construction has been used in official, legal, and business documents since the mid-19th century, and evidence of broader use appears in the 20th century.
+It has been criticized as both ugly in style—by many style guides, including the classic The Elements of Style (from William Strunk, Jr. and E.B.
+White)—and ambiguous in legal documents—by American and British courts.

 Alternatives

 Two alternatives have been proposed.
-The first is to (for just two items) replace and/or with "x or y or both."
+The first, when used for just two items, is to replace "x and/or y" with "x or y or both."
 The second is to simply choose which of and or or to use.